 PHMSA Pipeline Safety Research and Development “Other Transaction Agreements”

-To sponsor research and development projects focused on providing near-term solutions that will improve the safety, reduce environmental impact, and enhance the reliability of the Nation?s pipeline transportation system.
+To sponsor research and development (R&D) projects that focus on providing near-term solutions which will improve safety, reduce environmental impact, and enhance reliability of the nations pipeline transportation system.

 General information about this opportunity